Improving Gut Health with the Ayurvedic Diet | IIN Guide

 - Enjoy your largest meal midday.
 Because everything is connected, including our bodies and our environments, it’s important to consider the time of day when eating.
 One Ayurvedic principle states that our digestive fire is strongest when the sun is at its highest point in the day.
 Eating your largest meal sometime between noon and 2pm will ensure that your digestive fire is at its peak.
 This practice will also give your body plenty of time to fully digest before bedtime, when your digestive system shuts down for some well-deserved rest.

 - Eat only when hungry.
 While it’s a good idea to have your largest meal midday, Ayurveda also teaches us to only eat when we are hungry.
 Instead of planning your meals strictly guided by a clock, try checking in with yourself to see if you’re actually hungry at noon.
 If not, hold off on your lunch.
 If the last meal you ate hasn’t been fully digested you don’t want to overload your digestive system with more work.
-This is where practicing intuitive eating can really come in handy.
+This is where practicing mindful eating and intuitive eating can really come in handy.
 Take a moment before you eat to ask yourself if you’re eating just to distract yourself from something or if you’re actually needing fuel for your body.